hovsep/triton-docs/source/installation.rst

     .. hint:: Additional transports may be added at config/mail.php

 (6) **Migrations and seeds**

-    In here, migration means setting up a database and filling it with initial structure and data (referred to as seeds).
+    In here, migration means setting up a database and filling it with initial structure and data.

     Run `php artisan migrate` to create a database schema.

-    Run `php artisan db:seed` to fill db with roles, permissions and initial user account.
+    Run `php artisan db:seed` to fill db with roles,permissions and initial user account.
-    By default, admin account is created with username "admin@<your app url domain>" and password "admin".
+    By default it will create an admin account with username "admin@<your app url domain>" and password "admin".
     After seeding you will be able to log in into the system and create new accounts.

     .. caution:: Change default password to secure one.

 (7) **Cron**

     You only need to add the following Cron entry to your server. `Learn more <https://laravel.com/docs/5.4/scheduling>`_

     `* * * * * php /path-to-triton/artisan schedule:run >> /dev/null 2>&1`

 (8) **Running queue workers**